Alhambra Elementary School District: Carol G. Peck Elementary School

 Carol G. Peck Elementary School educates students from kindergarten to third grade.
 The school's principal is Melinda Schlosser.
 The school is located at 5810 North 49th Avenue, Glendale, Arizona 85301.

 Catalina Ventura

 Catalina Ventura is 2005 A+ School.
 The principal is Melissa Gonzalez.
-Teachers and staff at Catalina are best of the best like their well known and favorite junior high math instructor John Garcia.
-Catalina's school environment is warm and welcoming, and student are well situated there.
 Catalina Ventura is located at 6331 North 39th Ave in Phoenix, Arizona.

 Cordova Middle school

 Cordova Middle School educates students from fourth to eighth grades.
 The school's principal is Dr. Sharon Spearman.
 The school is located at 5631 North 35th Avenue, Phoenix, Arizona 85017.

 Cordova Primary School educates students from kindergarten to third grade.
 The school's principal is Pam Escobedo.
 The school is located at 6615 North 39th Avenue, Phoenix, Arizona 85019.

 Granada East School and Granada Primary School

 Granada East School educates students from fourth to eighth grades.
 The school's principal is Dr. Randy Martinez.
 The school is located at 3022 West Campbell, Phoenix, Arizona 85017.

 Granada Primary School educates students from kindergarten to third grade.
 The school's principal is Stacy O' Rourke..
 The school is located at 3232 West Campbell, Phoenix Arizona 85017.